HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 Digital feedback forms are a convenient and quick way to gather customer and internal feedback.

-A customizable feedback form template like this feedback form in ClickUp will not only help you collect feedback quicker, but will take some of the pressure off of sorting through it by automatically adding it to a categorized list with multiple view options, Custom Fields, and Custom Statuses.
+A customizable feedback form like ClickUp’s Feedback Form Template will not only help you collect feedback quicker but will take some of the pressure off of sorting through it by automatically adding it to a categorized list with multiple view options, Custom Fields, and Custom Statuses.

 Feedback should be an everyday occurrence and expected after any interaction.
 Direct, honest, and kind feedback is the key to innovation and will ultimately lead to more productive meetings, conversations, and work quality across the board.